 13. Avoid hooking up

 When you are dealing with a heartbreak, you may be tempted to accept anything your ex will give you.
-Perhaps he is not willing to continue a relationship with you, but he will be more than willing to swing by for a hookup.
+Perhaps they are not willing to continue a relationship with you, but they will be more than willing to swing by for a hookup.

 You might think that a sexual relationship will help you to feel better, but ultimately it will make you feel worse and only prolong the heartbreak.

 Many of the tips for how to forget someone involve taking action, such as setting goals, trying new activities, or changing up your habits.
 While these strategies are important, sometimes you need to allow yourself to just rest.
-Doing the work of forgetting about him is no small task.
+Doing the work of forgetting someone is no small task.

 Allow yourself time to take a break and perhaps reflect upon the progress you have made.
 During this time, you might set aside space to think about what was wrong with the relationship.
 During moments of rest, you might even realize that the relationship was not the best for you after all.

-Maybe during your initial heartbreak, you glamorized the relationship when there were problems in reality, and forgetting him and being happy is the best choice.
+Maybe during your initial heartbreak, you glamorized the relationship when there were problems in reality, and forgetting them and being happy is the best choice.

 15. Spend time with people who lift your spirits